This post was updated May 5, 2015.

 - Wilderness Road – Ewing

-Each one of Virginia’s 36 state parks is participating in the Great American Backyard Campout, and each one has something unique to offer for the weekend.
+Each parks is participating in the Great American Backyard Campout, and each one has something unique to offer for the weekend.
+Here are a few:

-A Children’s Fishing Tournament and special Fossil Walk are highlights of the day at Chippokes (Surry).
+- Children’s Fishing Tournament and Fossil Walk at Chippokes (Surry)

 The Great American Backyard Campout is an event sponsored by the National Wildlife Federation to encourage families to unplug, spend a night in the outdoors, get active and “Be Out There.”